 Add the chicken pieces, and carry on cooking for approximately 8 minutes, until the pieces are almost cooked through.
 Towards the end of cooking add the spices and salt and mix to combine.

 Pour the tinned chopped tomatoes into the chicken pan, increase the heat and boil for 5 minutes until the tomato sauce has reduced by about a third.
-If your sauce is too thin, dust 1/2 tbsp of flour all over and mix (alternatively stir in 2 tbsp of ground almond)
+If your sauce is too thin, dust ½ tablespoon of flour all over and mix (alternatively stir in 2 tablespoon of ground almond)